Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 As the industry realized that many things can go wrong with an ML system, many companies started investing in monitoring and observability for their ML systems in production.

-Monitoring and observability are sometimes used exchangeably, but they are different.
+Monitoring and observability are sometimes used interchangeably, but they are different.
 Monitoring refers to the act of `tracking`, `measuring`, and `logging` different metrics that can help us determine when something goes wrong.
 Observability means setting up our system in a way that gives us visibility into our system to help us investigate what went wrong.
 The process of setting up our system in this way is also called `“instrumentation.”` Examples of instrumentation are adding timers to your functions, counting `NaNs` in your features, tracking how inputs are transformed through your systems, logging unusual events such as unusually long inputs, etc. Observability is part of monitoring.
 Without some level of observability, monitoring is impossible.

 Monitoring is all about metrics.
-Because ML systems are software systems, the first class of metrics you’d need to monitor are the operational metrics.
+Because ML systems are software systems, the first class of metrics you’d need to monitor is the operational metrics.
 These metrics are designed to convey the health of your systems.
 They are generally divided into three levels: the network the system is run on, the machine the system is run on, and the application that the system runs.
-Examples of these metrics are `latency;` `throughput;` the number of prediction requests your model receives in the last minute, `hour`, `day`; the percentage of requests that return with a 2xx code; `CPU/GPU` utilization; `memory` utilization; etc. No matter how good your ML model is, if the system is down, you’re not going to benefit from it.
+Examples of these metrics are `latency;` `throughput;` the number of prediction requests your model receives in the last minute, `hour`, `day`; the percentage of requests that return with a 2xx code, `CPU/GPU` utilization, `memory` utilization, etc. No matter how good your ML model is, if the system is down, you’re not going to benefit from it.

 One of the most important characteristics of a software system in production is availability—how often the system is available to offer reasonable performance to users.
 This characteristic is measured by uptime, the percentage of time a system is up.
 The conditions to determine whether a system is up are defined in the `service level objectives (SLOs)` or `service level agreements (SLAs)`.
-For example, an `SLA` may specify that the service is considered to be up if it has a median latency of less than 200 ms and a 99th percentile under 2 s.
+For example, an `SLA` may specify that the service is considered to be up if it has a median latency of less than 200 ms and a 99th percentile under 2s.

 However, for `ML systems`, the system health extends beyond the system uptime.
 If your `ML system` is up but its predictions are garbage, your users aren’t going to be happy.
-Another class of metrics you’d want to monitor are `ML-specific metrics` that tell you the health of your ML models.
+Another class of metrics you’d want to monitor is `ML-specific metrics` that tell you the health of your ML models.